Left Party (Sweden): Foreign policy

 In regards to the Israeli–Palestinian conflict, the party supports a two-state solution based on the 1967 border.
 The party calls for the freezing of EU trade agreements with Israel, ending Swedish military co-operation and arms trade with Israel, and a general consumer boycott of Israeli goods to put pressure on Israel.
 The party became the second largest in Malmö and Gothenburg in the 2024 EU election due to its strong support for Palestine, which attracted many voters of Middle Eastern descent.
+The party's strong support for Palestine, general foreign policy stance, and opposition to Islamophobia attracted voters previously aligned with the Social Democrats and Muslim Nuance Party, particularly in Malmö where the party saw a significant surge in support in areas such as Rosengård gaining 41% of the electorate.

-In February 2019, the party dropped a long-held policy that Sweden should leave the European Union.
-However, by 2022 the party's platform was amended to support leaving the EU once again and called for the European Parliament to be either abolished or fundamentally changed.
+In 2024, the party dropped a long-held policy that Sweden should leave the European Union.
 The party opposed NATO membership in 2022, with party leader Nooshi Dadgostar stating that it would not help the situation in Ukraine and only further exacerbate tensions in the Baltic.